-In their little lives babies will have periods of disrupted sleep whether it be from sickness, tiredness, mental or physical developmental changes or any number of things.
-The disrupted sleep that comes with the mental and physical developmental changes are hot topics I see discussed a lot.
+In their little lives, babies will have periods of disrupted sleep whether it be from sickness, tiredness, mental or physical developmental milestones or any number of things.
+How physical and developmental milestones affect sleep are hot topics I see discussed a lot.

 At 4 months old babies have developed their circadian rhythm and sleep waves.
 This means that they now need their sleep to be more scheduled.
+This developmental milestone will affect sleep when parents miss that change to their babies sleep.
 Parents need to put them down when they are about to hit their natural sleep waves so that they can have long restorative naps.
 Sleeping outside of these times leads to less restorative sleep and babies wake up feeling less rested.

 The next regression that tends to come up is the 8 to 10 month sleep regression.
 This is a time of nap transitions (from 3 naps to 2) but also a time of big developmental changes, which can also disrupt sleep.
 Babies will start to crawl, pull up on things to stand and also cruise around furniture.
 Often when babies start learning a new skill they feel inclined to practice even in bed at night.
 To avoid as much night practice get your baby practicing as often as possible during the day to help with mastery and just generally making them feel less inclined to try at night.
 It is also important to ensure the bedroom environment is conducive to sleep and not so stimulating.
 Even put on a sleep sack to make it more difficult to practice.